backblaze-b2-samples/b2-iconik-plugin/README.md

 Create iconik Custom Actions
 ----------------------------

-Run the included `create_custom_actions.py` script with endpoint of the plugin as an argument:
+Run the included `create_custom_actions.py` script with the endpoint of the plugin as an argument:

 	python create_custom_actions.py <your plugin endpoint>